Dooders/Dooders/README.md

 * **Complex**: The library simulates not only a single system, but systems of systems.[^2]
 * **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.[^3]
 * **Simulation**: An imitation of a system through a model.
-Executed to study the result.
+Executed to study the behavior.

 This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, and a lot more.